Replay (TV program)

 Replay is a Canadian sports talk show television series which aired on CBC Television from 1971 to 1974.

-Premise

 This sports talk show featured interviews with sports personalities and filmed segments.
 Recording was conducted in various Canadian cities during the series run.

 Scheduling

 Hour-long pilot episodes were broadcast on selected Saturdays at 4:00 p.m.
 (Eastern time) from April to June 1971.
 These were hosted by Canadian Football League player Russ Jackson and CBC sportscaster Tom McKee with guests as follows: